-- No oat flour? - make your own by blending old-fashioned rolled oats in a blender.
+- No oat flour? - make your own by blending old fashioned oats or quick oats in a blender.
 Use certified gluten-free oats if necessary.

-- No coconut oil? - olive oil, avocado oil, or melted dairy-free (or regular) butter are great alternatives.
+- No coconut oil? - olive oil, avocado oil, or melted vegan (or regular) butter are great alternatives.

-- No maple syrup? - use raw honey instead.
+- No maple syrup? - use honey instead.

 - No vanilla extract? - you could also use almond extract, ground cinnamon, ground cardamom, or lemon zest.
 Really anything to give them another dimension of flavor.

-- Variations - use another type of berry such as blackberries, or raspberries.
-Just be aware that these have seeds.
-Or you could also use chopped fruit such as pear, apple, nectarine, persimmon, etc.
+- Berry banana oatmeal muffins - use another type of berry such as blackberries or raspberries.
+Just be aware that these berries have seeds.

 How to Store

-Store the muffins at room temperature in an airtight container for up to 5 days or in the freezer for up to 3 months.
+Store leftover muffins at room temperature in an airtight container for up to 5 days or in a freezer bag in the freezer for up to 3 months.